-Phosphates: Phosphates are all sorts of bad and are completely unnecessary in your detergents.
+- Phosphates: Phosphates are all sorts of bad and are completely unnecessary in your detergents.
 Phosphates act as a water softener, in order to make your detergent “work better.”
-They leak into the ground and water system, and wreak havoc on our eco-system.
-Once in the water system, it causes algae blooms, which rob water of oxygen.
+They leak into the ground and water system and wreak havoc on our ecosystem.
+Once in the water system, it causes algae blooms, which rob the water of oxygen.
 This is just a smidge important for our aquatic life. (fish need oxygen too!)

-Better Life Automatic Magic: Automatic Magic is an ultra concentrated gel designed for use in automatic dishwashers – and it’s scent free.
+Better Life Automatic Magic: Naturally Crumb Crushing Dishwashing Gell is an ultra-concentrated gel designed for use in automatic dishwashers – and it’s scent-free.
 Ahhh.

 Seventh Generation: This is probably one of the more popular eco-friendly dishwashing detergents on the market.
 It’s available at most grocery stores, as well as Target.
 Truthfully, I was not a fan of it, BUT, I only used the powder, so the gel may be a different story entirely.
 Kathy has used the gel version with much success – she’s a fan!
 Please note that some Seventh Generation products use SLS and this might be one of them.
 If you avoid it, skip this one.

-Method Smarty Dish: If there’s one thing that Method has down, it’s a knack for packaging.
+Method Dishwasher Detergent Packs: If there’s one thing that Method has down, it’s a knack for packaging.
 They try to make their packaging appealing and cute.
 And I’ll admit that it gets me.
 Those sleek curved edges.
 But I have not tried their smarty dish.
 I’ve heard good things, but I just have a hard time justifying the cost of only 20 tablets.
 That’s like a week in my house.
-Also the fact that it’s a powder makes me leery.
+Also, the fact that it’s a powder makes me leery.
 I’d like to say you can teach an old dog new tricks, but not for a mere 20 tablets.